gutma-org/flight-logging-protocol-development/Flight_logging_protocol.md

 - gcs describes ground control station.
 - Payload is used to declare what devices are embedded during the flight.
 There can be several payloads like gimbal, camera etc.
 - Mission is used to "tag" the flight or indicate if this flight is part of a larger mission.
+- A ID associated with this flight issued by the UTM provider.

 #### 2.1.3 flight_logging\_geojson section
 This part of the logging is called "Standard Logging" and is mandatory and must be a valid GeoJSON object.
 It could be a full flight log or partial one.